Jonahss/openai-node/README.md

 Use like
 ```
 import retry from 'axios-retry'
-import _ from 'lodash'
-import { Configuration as OpenaiConfiguration, OpenAIApi } from 'openai'
+import { Configuration as OpenaiConfiguration, OpenAIApi } from 'openai-better'

 let openaiConfig = new OpenaiConfiguration({
   apiKey: config.openai.openaiApiKey,